CGLIFE7/KronosDocs/docs/docs/tutorial/interfaceandmenus.md

 2 Move your mouse(While holding W still).
 This pops up the main pie menu.

-    - With some practise you can press W, fling your mouse in the direction of the tool you want and release w very quickly.
+>- With some practise you can press W, fling your mouse in the direction of the tool you want and release w very quickly.
 See the gif.

 3 Press any hotkey from the text menu on the left to trigger the matching tool.

-    - By default these keys are :
+>-By default these keys are :

-    D
+>    D

-    A
+>    A

-    SPACE
+>    SPACE

-    SHIFT
+>    SHIFT

-    RIGHTMOUSE
+>    RIGHTMOUSE

-    LEFTMOUSE
+>    LEFTMOUSE

-    MIDDLEMOUSE
+>    MIDDLEMOUSE

-    - In similar fashion to the pie menu, you can very quickly press w and another key and release immediately after.
+>- In similar fashion to the pie menu, you can very quickly press w and another key and release immediately after.

 ## Help Shortcuts